tata1mg/mcp-manifest/README.md

 * Clear cookies or local storage if experiencing connection issues in browser clients.
 * Some older MCP clients may not support the required protocol specification.
-* ChatGPT requires OAuth mode; no client ID or secret is needed.
+* Clients require OAuth mode; no client ID or secret is needed.
+Make sure you enable this in ChatGPT while connecting.